-Just use Flex Seal, a liquid rubber sealant coating that’s perfect for almost any DIY project inside or outside your house.
-It won’t sag or drip in the summer heat.
-And it won’t crack or peel in the winter cold.
+Flex Seal, a liquid rubber sealant coating that’s perfect for almost any DIY project inside or outside your house.
+Flex Seal can be used on almost every surface: wood, metal, tile, concrete, masonry, fabric, glass, plastic, aluminum, porcelain, drywall, rubber, cement, and vinyl.
+Plus, it won’t sag or drip in the summer heat, and it won’t crack or peel in the winter cold.
 It even prevents corrosion.

 There are many practical and creative ways to use Flex Seal.
 But what counts most is that you use it properly.

 Make sure to have all of the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.

 Before using Flex Seal, make sure that you have a well-ventilated area.
 Your garage could be the perfect space (with the door open).
 Or you could use a room in your house with windows opened and a fan running.
 If you’re more of an outdoor kind of guy (or gal), try your backyard.
 But make sure you pick a dry weekend to do your project.
 That means no rain, sleet, snow, dew – you get the picture.

 Once you’ve picked your area, cover it with a drop cloth.
 If you are spraying an entire object this will prevent you from spraying Flex Seal on any unwanted areas.